S-duality wall of SQCD from Toda braiding: Introduction

-The rest of this paper is organized as follows. \autoref{sec:AGT} explains the AGT correspondence relating the S-duality domain wall of 4d $\Nsusy=2$ $SU(N)$ SQCD to a Toda CFT braiding kernel, then gives an introduction to the Toda CFT\@. \autoref{sec:matrices} evaluates some braiding matrices which are special cases of the braiding kernel when an operator is fully degenerate. \autoref{sec:kernel} generalizes these discrete results to a continuous braiding kernel.
-It describes how this integral kernel reduces to Liouville CFT braiding kernels~\cite{Ponsot:1999uf} and proves that the kernel obeys a shift relation deduced from Moore--Seiberg pentagon identities~\cite{Moore:1988uz}. \autoref{sec:wall} extracts the gauge theory description of the S-duality wall from the braiding kernel.
-Using an hyperbolic hypergeometric integral identity~\cite{Rains:2006ZZ}, it checks that the kernel has the appropriate discrete symmetries.
-We conclude with some remarks in \autoref{sec:conclusion}.
+The rest of this paper is organized as follows. \autoref{sec:AGT} explains the AGT correspondence relating the S-duality domain wall of 4d $\Nsusy=2$ $SU(N)$ SQCD to a $W_N$ braiding kernel\footnote{While the braiding kernel is only sensitive to the chiral symmetry algebra $W_N$ we will sometimes call it Toda CFT braiding kernel because Toda CFT is the prime example of $W_N$-symmetric theory.} and gives an introduction to the Toda CFT\@. \autoref{sec:matrices} evaluates some braiding matrices~\eqref{matrices-sym-expr} which are special cases of the braiding kernel when an operator is fully degenerate. \autoref{sec:kernel} generalizes these discrete results to a continuous braiding kernel~\eqref{kernel-expression}.
+It describes how this integral kernel reduces to Liouville CFT braiding kernels~\cite{Ponsot:1999uf,Ponsot:2000mt} and proves that the kernel obeys a shift relation deduced from Moore--Seiberg pentagon identities~\cite{Moore:1988uz}.
+A reader with no interest in Toda CFT can jump directly to \autoref{sec:wall}, where we extract the above gauge theory description of the S-duality wall from the braiding kernel and explain how continuous flavour symmetries and various $\mathbb{Z}_2$ symmetries (including self-dualities) match between the different descriptions.
+We conclude in \autoref{sec:conclusion} with some remarks on class~S quiver gauge theories.